My presentation is scheduled for a time when we will not be in attendance. Can we change the day and time?

 With your registration fee, you get access to numerous educational sessions throughout the conference from experts in the field of student conduct.
 You’ll also be able to join colleagues to network and discuss our work in student conduct.
-The fee also includes appetizers at the opening reception on Wednesday evening; continental breakfast on Thursday, Friday and Saturday; lunch on Thursday; and dinner on Saturday.
+The fee also includes appetizers at the opening reception on Wednesday evening; continental breakfast on Thursday, Friday and Saturday; and lunch on Thursday.

 Yes.
-The 2020 ASCA Conference Diversity Scholarship and 2020 Raymond H. Goldstone ASCA Foundation Scholarships are available to attendees, however these selection processes have concluded for the 2019 conference.
+The 2020 ASCA Conference Diversity Scholarship and 2020 Raymond H. Goldstone ASCA Foundation Scholarships are available to attendees.
+More information about the application and selection process can be found here.

 What’s the dress code?